shakfu/pma/README.md

 Requirements:

 - macOS or Linux.
-The database location is derived from `HOME`.

-- Rust 1.89 or later, and a C compiler: SQLite is compiled in.
+Rust 1.89 or later, and a C compiler: SQLite is compiled in.

 - `git` on `PATH`.

-- `gh`, authenticated, for CI status.
-Without it, CI is recorded as unknown and left out of health; `pma scan --offline` skips GitHub on purpose.
-Also for fix-CI dispatch, `publish = pr`, and `pma sync`.

-- A coding agent for `pma dispatch`: `claude`, `opencode` or `omp`, logged in or holding its own provider key. `pma` runs agents and is not an API client, so `ANTHROPIC_API_KEY`, `OPENAI_API_KEY` and `OPENROUTER_API_KEY` are inherited by the agent from your session; what it strips is what lets a child push.
+- A coding agent for `pma dispatch`: `claude`, `opencode` or `omp`, logged in or holding its own provider key.

+- `gh`, authenticated, for CI status, for opening pull requests and for `pma sync`.
+Without it CI reads as unknown, and `pma scan --offline` skips GitHub on purpose.

 ## TODO.md format